gioblu/Cape/README.md

 Cape 1.0 Stable
 ====
 This is an arduino compatible string encryption library.
 I started working on this to add encryption to [PJON](https://github.com/gioblu/PJON) communications bus system.
 It is really easy to use but limited by the computational power of the ATmega chip.
-I am now working to bring this compatible with ESP8266 and other Arduino compatible boards.
+I am now working to bring it compatible with ESP8266 and other Arduino compatible boards.

 Cape uses a private key, an iteration tunable stream chipher algorithm and an optional initialization vector.

-Instantiate Cape passing as first parameter the encryption key, and as second, the number of iterations you want to perform, that is a value from 1 to 32767 (`int` limit). `MAX_LENGTH` constant in `Cape.h` limits maximum string length, rise to an higher value if necessary, not over 255 or will not work.
+Instantiate Cape passing as first parameter the encryption key, and as second, the number of iterations you want to perform, that is a value from 1 to 32767 (`int` limit). `MAX_LENGTH` constant in `Cape.h` limits maximum string length, rise to a higher value if necessary, not over 255 otherwise it will not work.
 Consider that a long encryption key and / or a lot of iterations, leads to a longer computation time:
 ```cpp
   Cape cape("YOUR-ENCRYPTION-KEY");
 ```